patternfly/patternfly-react/CONTRIBUTING.md

 - `bug` - A bug is a _demonstrable problem_ that is caused by the code in the repository.
 Please check if the issue has already been reported before reporting a new bug.
 - `duplicate` - A duplicate signifies that another issue encapsulates or restates this issue.
 Duplicates will be closed and referenced as such.
 - `enhancement` - An enhancement is a feature request.
 Please provide as much detail as possible and consider whether your idea fits the scope and aims of this project.
+- `breaking change` - this issue warrants a major release and potentially changes APIs for downstream consumers.
+- `chore` - this issue improves internal tooling or build processes only.
+- `documentation` - this issue affects documentation only.
+- `css` - this issue affects CSS or has stylistic changes.
 - `good first issue` - Issues that are ideal for new contributors.
 - `help wanted` - Issues we need or would love help from the community to resolve.
 - `pending response` - This label indicates that the issue is awaiting reply from a contributor or a maintainer.